Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 • Use the wrong size, and you have whitespace where you shouldn’t.

-Make sure you have the right to use the photos you select.
+Ensure you have the necessary rights to use the selected photos.
 Just because you can right-click/save doesn’t mean you can use any graphic you find online.
-Likewise, just because you can view photos in Google’s image search engine does not mean they are yours to take and use.
+Likewise, just because you can view pictures in Google’s image search engine does not mean they are yours to take and use.

-Big image houses now have teams of attorneys who do nothing but hunt down copyright infringers and levy considerable fines for illegal use of their images.
-You don’t want to wake up one morning with an email demanding past residuals ($$$) for using a photo you used illegally that you will be obligated to pay.
+Large image houses now have teams of attorneys who specialize in tracking down copyright infringers and levying substantial fines for the unauthorized use of their images.
+You don’t want to wake up one morning with an email demanding past residuals ($$$) for using a photo you used illegally, for which you will be obligated to pay.

-• When you find a graphic you want to use on your site, you must ask the creator or site owner.
+• When you find a graphic you want to use on your site, you must obtain permission from the creator or site owner.

 • Are you unsure if the graphic or photo is free and clear for you to use?
 Do not use it.